 The fuel system may be under pressure.
-If you hear a hissing sound near the fuel filler door, do not refuel until the sound stops.
+If you hear a hissing sound near the fuel filler door (Easy Fuel capless fuel system), do not refuel until the sound stops.
 Otherwise, fuel may spray out, which could cause serious personal injury.